alex-sutay/Pet-Classifier/README.md

 THETA_FILE: the name of the file containing the parameters for the neural network
 CHANNEL: the color channel you want to use.
 It can be 'r', 'g', 'b', or 'l'(grayscale)
 KEY: the answer key for what each number output represents.
-It should be a dictionary of integers to strings
+It should be a dictionary of integers to strings In addition to the requirements above, running classifierBot.py will require you pip install discord

 The main octave script is "pets.m", the others I borrowed from a class and run the basic calculations, such as the cost function
 The octave script loads in three files specified in the code.